-I loved this book.
+I loved this adult fantasy novel.
 It is so original and unlike anything that I have read.
 It is magical realism at its best which is not surprising coming from this author.

 This is a beautifully written book about two women, their pasts, their stories, and their journey toward each other.
 Sara runs away from home at 16 after her best friend dies, leaving her brother behind.
 Emily is unable to find direction in her life as she jumps from major to major in school and from job to job.

 This novel is a slow build that is very character-driven.
 I enjoyed the writing and the last half of the book flew by.

 Bee is a brilliant and unconventional scientist who lives by a strict code “What would Marie Curie Do?”
 She even has a secret Twitter account to help other female scientists in a male-dominated workplace.